Table of Contents

 PURPOSE OF COUPDAYSNC IN EXCEL

-COUPDAYS function helps in calculating the number of days in the COUPON PERIOD , which contains the settlement date.
+COUPDAYSNC function helps in calculating the number of days , from the settlement date to the next coupon date.

 PREREQUISITES TO LEARN COUPDAYSNC

 THERE ARE A FEW PREREQUISITES WHICH WILL ENABLE YOU TO UNDERSTAND THIS FUNCTION IN A BETTER WAY.

 - Some information about the financial terms is an advantage for the use of such formulas.

 - Basic understanding of how to use a formula or function.

 - Basic understanding of rows and columns in Excel.